 Insecurity, shame, and self-loathing are common feelings experienced by adult children whose mothers are narcissistic3.

 Things Narcissistic Mothers Say

-Below are some examples of toxic behaviors and harsh words used by narcissistic mothers.
+Below are some signs of a toxic mother and harsh words she uses.

 Everything is about them